 Like purpura, petechiae change color as the body breaks down and absorbs the pooled blood.
 The color transitions from reddish-purplish to brown, orange, blue, or green, and these spots do not fade or change color under pressure.

 Petechiae can develop in small clusters or patches, resembling a rash.
-This may spread over a larger area of skin or be confined to a single area.
+It may spread over a larger area of skin or stay confined to a single area.
 Petechiae can occur around or among purpura.

 Petechiae in children